 - Third party rewards – in case you are looking for different ways to reward your customers or even incentivize your sales teams or your complete employee base, using third party rewards is an interesting structure.
 In this case, behavior is linked to a certain calculation structure and members can save for certain rewards, that are not directly provided by yourself from your own product portfolio, but coming from direct partnerships or through reward management vendor.
 Think about digital gift cards from other companies or merchandising material.
 This could also involve an interesting new business model, so ROI on your loyalty efforts can be even higher.

 - Badges – in cases that points or credits are not the best ‘savings’ structure for your business, then perhaps badges are.
 Every badge represents a part of the program and has a gamifying character.
-It shows have much efforts a member has put into a certain part of the program, most commonly measured on percentage base, and what is left to achieve a certain new tier, promotion or benefit.
+It shows how much effort a member has put into a certain part of the program, most commonly measured on percentage base, and what is left to achieve a certain new tier, promotion or benefit.

 So far, we haven’t touched the points-structure as reward.
 Is this a reward?
 Not directly… It is mainly a manner of calculating your setup for tiers, promotional targets or value for redemption.
 Points are communicated often, because it makes a program understandable for the members.
 But if you are not willing to use a point-structure, other calculations are just as effective and it is just the way you present it to the customer.
 Just be sure that the way you process and present the calculation is attractive enough for the customer to really get engaged within the program.